-TechCongress is building 21st century government with technology talent through our Congressional Innovation Fellowship.
+TechCongress is building 21st century government with technology talent through our Congressional Innovation Fellowships.
 We are bridging the divide between Congress and the technology sector by placing tech savvy individuals like you to work with Members of Congress and Congressional Committees in order to build capacity in Congress, train cross-sector leaders -- who can understand the challenges of government and in the technology community -- and keep Congress up to date about the latest challenges and opportunities relating to technology.

 As a Congressional Innovation Fellow you will: